mr-metschnikowia/SfAM-Pipeline/README.md

 11. New metric: Number of unique accessions counted for each cluster aggregated on strain id
 12. Multivariable bar chart created from data (output: .png file)
 13. Histogram of dn/ds is plotted
-14. Multivariate barchart plotted reflecting dn/ds per gene per strain
+14. Multivariate barchart plotted reflecting mean dn/ds per gene per strain
 15. Number of chromosomes over which homolgs are distributed calculated for each strain
 16. Total amount of intergenic space between homologs on same accession in each strain calculated
 17. Hybrid(line/bar) created reflecting distribution of intergenic space between strains and accessions